jack-y/seneca-entity-crud-now-on-GitLab/README.md

 `validate` and `validate_function` are the optional arguments for input data validation.
 See the previous chapter: [Input data validation](#input-data-validation).

-Depending on the store plugin used, the **save** seneca entity action can forgot the fields not set in the `update` command.
-To prevent this, the **update** command equals a read-and-save seneca entity action.
-Only the fields set in the pattern argument entity are updated or inserted in the database.
-The other fields remain unchanged.
 The entity ID must be found in the database.
 If not, a `success: false` result is fired.

+Not all fields must always be updated in the past entity as an argument.
+Only the ID and fields to be updated or inserted are required.
+However, depending on the used store plugin, the **save** seneca-entity action can remove undeclared fields from the database.
+To avoid this, the **update** command is equal to a read-assign-save action.
+Undeclared fields remain unchanged.

-The update or insert of the fields work as a javascript `assign` function:
+Updating or inserting fields uses the `assign` javascript function:

-Origin database entity: `{id:'1234', name: 'John Doo', phone: 789}` Update command entity: `{id: '1234', phone: 0001, email: 'me@server.com'}` Result database entity: `{id:'1234', name: 'John Doo', phone: 0001, email: 'me@server.com'}`
+Origin database entity: ```{id:'1234', name: 'John Doo', phone: 789}``` Update command entity: ```{id: '1234', phone: 0001, email: 'me@server.com'}``` Final database entity: ```{id:'1234', name: 'John Doo', phone: 0001, email:

-Example:
+'me@server.com'}```

+Example of an **update** call:

 ```js
 var myEntity = {id: '5a4732ef4049cfcb07d992007e003932', title: 'A new title', content: '<h1>This is a post about cats</h1><p>Maoww...</p>'}